 Bhimbandh Wildlife Sanctuary (25.23°N, 86.28°E) is located in the southwest of Munger district in Bihar, India, near the town of Haveli Kharagpur (Fig. 1).
 It spans an area of approximately 681.99 km² and is characterized by diverse terrain, including the undulating Kharagpur Hills, part of the Chota Nagpur Plateau in southeastern Bihar.
 The sanctuary lies south of the Ganges River, west of Santhal Pargana, and is surrounded by densely populated non-forestry areas.
 The sanctuary has a mix of hills, plains, and plateaus, with the Kharagpur Hills forming its core.

 The area is covered by tropical dry deciduous forests, with dominant species like Shorea robusta (sal), Diospyros melanoxylon (kendu), Boswellia serrata (salai), Terminalia tomentosa (Asan), Terminalia bellirica (Bahera), Terminalia arjuna (Arjun), and Pterocarpus marsupium (Paisar).
 The terrain is undulating, with valleys and foothills.
-Grasslands, wetlands, and geothermal springs are also present (Sinha and Santra, 2019).
+Grasslands, wetlands, and geothermal springs are also present.
+(Sinha and Santra, 2019).

 The sanctuary's diverse microhabitats support rich biodiversity, warranting further study.
 A comprehensive biodiversity survey focusing on smaller organisms, such as amphibians, insects, and plants, could reveal endemic subspecies or unique genetic adaptations.
 The present study is the first attempt to document the insect fauna of Bhimbandh Wildlife Sanctuary (BWS).
 This paper presents a list of insects seen in the sanctuary during a short faunal survey of a duration of 15 days spanning the last week of March to the first week of April 2025.
 The insects were photographed and documented during a faunal survey by line transect in the Kharagpur and Mallepur areas of BWS.
 Digital cameras and smartphone cameras with macro capabilities were used to photograph the insects in their natural habitat.

-Identification was done with the help of experts on the field and standard entomological field guides.
+Identification was done with the help of experts in the field and standard entomological field guides.
 No specimens were collected, adhering to non-invasive survey protocols.

 The sanctuary's diverse microhabitats support rich biodiversity, warranting further study.
 A comprehensive biodiversity survey focusing on smaller organisms, such as amphibians, insects, and plants, could reveal endemic subspecies or unique genetic adaptations.
 This study represents the first attempt to document the insect fauna of Bhimbandh Wildlife Sanctuary (BWS)